Skip to main content

 • Government-issued photo ID for each beneficiary or claimant

-• Small estate affidavit (for estates under the applicable state small estate threshold)
+• Small estate affidavit (where the estate qualifies under the applicable state small estate threshold)

-Processing timelines at Truliant FCU: Joint accounts transfer immediately.
+Expected timelines at Truliant FCU: Joint accounts transfer immediately (survivorship is written into the Deposit Account Agreement).
 POD and IRA beneficiary accounts are typically processed within 5-10 business days after receipt of all required documents.
-Estate accounts requiring probate documentation may take 30-90 days..
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+Estate accounts requiring the Letter of Testamentary/Qualification may take 30-90 days, driven by how quickly the Clerk of Superior Court (or the equivalent probate court) issues the letters.
+Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

-Truliant FCU requires several documents to process a claim, including Certified copy of the death certificate, Government-issued photo ID for each beneficiary or claimant, and Letters Testamentary or Letters of Administration (when account has no POD designation), and additional documentation depending on the account type.
+Truliant FCU requires several documents to process a claim, including Copy of the death certificate, Letter of Testamentary/Qualification (the document Truliant names by name; in NC it is issued by the Clerk of Superior Court).
+Truliant does not act on a will, and Government-issued photo ID for each beneficiary or claimant, and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions